 At the end of the session, Matt set a related research task to be completed for the next seminar.

 This seminar took place online via Google Hangouts.
-If you missed this session you can watch a recording of the introductory talk below.
+If you missed this session you can watch a recording of the first part of the seminar below.
 You can also find a transcript of the session here.